Karthikdude/OpenX/README.md

 ### New in Version 2.0

 - **External Tools Integration**
-  - Passive URL collection using tools like waybackurls, gau, and urlfinder
+  - Passive URL collection using tools like waybackurls, gau, urlfinder, and uro
   - URL filtering with gf patterns for redirect parameters
   - HTTP probing with httpx and httprobe
   - Environment-aware detection of available tools